Xetera/notes/docs/american_gov/chapter4.md

 ### Essay Question #4

 > [!DANGER]
-> What are the between house and senate?
+> What are the differences between house and senate?
 >

 ## House